liquid4teur/Apache_deployment/README.md

 ## Chocolatey Packet Manager

 First, you have to open a PowerShell as an Administrator.
 Then, you have to execute the script "chocolatey_install.ps1".
-It will allow us to use the command "choco" through the chocolatey packet manager and easily install Apache.
+It will allow us to use (on Windows) the command "choco" (and other commands) from the chocolatey packet manager and easily install Apache.

 Once the installation done, close the PowerShell.